bjoern555/dwh2-text-to-sql/README.md

 - **Validation set** (`data/dev.json`): 100 questions with gold SQL queries

 Difficulty distribution (per set): ~9 easy, ~19 medium, ~36 hard, ~36 extra-hard.

+For evaluation we use a **hand-selected subset of 18 questions** from `data/dev.json`, balanced across difficulty levels (3 easy / 6 medium / 5 hard / 4 extra-hard) so that
+half are easy/medium and half are hard/extra-hard.

 ## Setup